home. from offer the opportunity for anyone to

 You should also be savvy with Express Scribe or equivalent .

-And like most other companies, you’ll need to pass the skills test.
+And like most other companies, you’ll need to pass the skill test.

-You’ll receive $1.00 per for regular and $1.50 for jobs that need to be expedited.
+You’ll receive $1.00 per for a regular online and $1.50 for jobs that need to be expedited.
 Averbach claims this translates into $20 to $30 per hour.